Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 BanksFinancial SectorICT Service Providers

-EBA ITS Register of Information per Commission Implementing Regulation 2024/2956, provider concentration analytics, CIF assessment workflow, supply-chain dependency mapping (B_03.03), intra-group ICT services (B_03.02), signed-ZIP submission to competent authority
+EBA ITS Register of Information per Commission Implementing Regulation 2024/2956, provider concentration analytics, CIF assessment workflow, supply-chain dependency mapping (B_03.03), intra-group ICT services (B_03.02), structured ZIP package for internal review and preparation of regulatory submission under applicable competent-authority instructions

 TPPRisk AIQ